-Panelists from the U.S. Army Corps of Engineers, Michiagn’s Coastal Management Program, and MSU’s College of Agriculture and Natural Resources sustainability programs shared photos and graphs showing that changing weather patterns -- and the fluctuations in water supply -- they cause are driving upwardly rising water levels.
+Panelists from the U.S. Army Corps of Engineers, Michigan’s Coastal Management Program, and MSU’s College of Agriculture and Natural Resources sustainability programs shared photos and graphs showing that changing weather patterns -- and the fluctuations in water supply they cause -- are driving upwardly rising water levels.
 The Great Lakes' Basic spans 14,000 miles of shoreline, 95,000 square miles of water, 200,000 square miles of land crossing eight states and two Canadian provinces.

 “IPPSR's Forum presented fact-based information on the Great Lakes’ water levels and their impact on natural resources, tourism and infrastructure,” said Matt Grossmann, IPPSR Director and political scientist.

 - Keith Kompoltowicz, Chief, Watershed Hydrology Branch, U.S. Army Corps of Engineers USACE), Detroit District Office.

 - Charles Nelson, Associate Professor, MSU College of Agriculture and Natural Resources, (CANR) Dept of Community Sustainability.

 - Gail A. Vander Stoep, Associate Professor, MSU College of Agriculture and Natural Resources, Dept of Community Sustainability and Museum Studies.

 - Ronda Wuycheck, Coastal Management Program Manager, Water Resources Division, Michigan Department of Environment, Great Lakes, and Energy.